aicashlabtools/creator-utilities/README.md

 * **Algorithmic Presets:** Built-in retention zoning overlays engineered specifically for faceless content production strategies.

 ## 🛠️ Infrastructure Strategy
-This utility serves as the core foundational traffic hub for the **AI Cash Lab Creator Utilities** ecosystem, functioning as an evergreen SEO entry point that funnels seamlessly into high-utility premium automated correction workflows.
+This utility serves as the core foundational traffic hub for the **Creator Utilities** ecosystem, functioning as an evergreen SEO entry point that funnels seamlessly into high-utility premium automated correction workflows.